 Before embarking on the design of a Laneway Suite, it is important to know if your lot meets the requirements set out by the new By-law amendments.

-The new guidelines apply inside the boundaries of the City of Toronto and East York Community Council zones (roughly Parkside/Keele St in the West to Victoria Park in the East and - note it gets highly irregular - from Lake Ontario up to just North of Dupont, with a jog East to Winona, North to Eglinton Ave across to Bayview, jogging South to Overlea and going East to Victoria Park).
-Unfortunately, this means that if your property is in North Toronto, Etobicoke, Scarborough or farther, these rules do not apply to you quite yet.
-Here are two maps:
+Prior to July 4th, 2019 the guidelines applied inside the boundaries of the City of Toronto and East York Community Council zones (roughly Parkside/Keele St in the West to Victoria Park in the East and - note it gets highly irregular - from Lake Ontario up to just North of Dupont, with a jog East to Winona, North to Eglinton Ave across to Bayview, jogging South to Overlea and going East to Victoria Park).
+Here is a map:

 Image courtesy of Toronto City Planning ‘Changing Lanes’ Presentation, May 2, 2018